gbudjeakp/friend-ranker/README.md

 A friend ranking application that let's you put your friends in their place

 # It's Open Source
 This is an open source project??
-I guess?
-LOL if you see this and you're curious, feel free to reach out to me for more details.
+I guess? if you see this and you're curious, feel free to reach out to me for more details.
 I'll be updating this as much as I can.
-A Low Level Design should be out sometime when I'm free lol.
+A Low Level Design should be out sometime when I'm free.
 In the mean time, checkout the current design.
 Feel free to suggest improvements.
-Design is subject to change as more research is done.
+Design is subject to change as more research is being done.

 # Plans For the App
 For the sake of time and simplicity, the app will be built using API's from various social media platforms.
 It'll be dockerized and running serverless on GCP.
 There'll also be a CI/CD pipeline prepared using github-actions.

 # UI/UX Designs
 Here are some overviews of the UI.
 There'll be prototypes of the functionality in the future.
 For now this app is geared towards desktop but there'll be a mobile version for it